 Hi, what is the discount for renewals?
 It doesn't specify any percentage or amount.

-Hi, I've tried the Free version and it looks perfect.
-I'm not sure what license I need to buy now.
-Could you write what is difference between Single Website and Unlimited Websites licenses?
+Hi, I'd like to order your app.
+But I'm not sure what license I should buy.
+What is difference between Single Website and Unlimited Websites licenses?
 Thanks.